Ohio University

-Ohio University comprises nine campuses, nine undergraduate colleges, its Graduate College, its college of medicine, and its public affairs school, and offers more than 250 areas of undergraduate study as well as certificates, master's, and doctoral degrees.
+Ohio University comprises nine campuses, nine undergraduate colleges, a graduate college, a college of medicine, and a public affairs school.
+It offers more than 250 areas of undergraduate study as well as certificates, master's, and doctoral degrees.
+It is a member of the University System of Ohio.
 The university is accredited by the Higher Learning Commission and classified among "R1: Doctoral Universities – Very high research activity".
-As of Fall 2020, the university's total enrollment at Athens was slightly more than 18,000, while the all-campus enrollment was just over 30,000.
+As of fall 2020, the university's total enrollment at Athens was slightly more than 18,000, while the all-campus enrollment was just over 30,000.

 Ohio's intercollegiate athletic teams are known as the Bobcats and compete in the National Collegiate Athletic Association (NCAA) at the Division I level as charter members of the Mid-American Conference.
 Ohio football has participated in 16 bowl games through the 2023 season.
-The men's basketball team has made 14 appearances in the NCAA Men's Division I Basketball Tournament, with their most recent appearance coming in 2021.
+The men's basketball team has made 14 appearances in the NCAA Division I basketball tournament, with their most recent appearance in 2021.

 History

 Charter and establishment

-George Washington stated "the settlement of southeastern Ohio was not accidental, but the result of the careful deliberation of wise, prudent, and patriotic men."
-The Confederation Congress, which operated under the Articles of Confederation, did not work with an executor or cabinet.
-Executive roles transacted from committees of Congress or appointed persons.
-The Ordinance of 1787 made Ohio University the first ever to be chartered through acts of Congress, with the very purpose of expanding education.
-Additionally, the 1787 ordinance stated: "Religion, morality and knowledge being necessary to good government and the happiness of mankind, schools and the means of education shall forever be encouraged."
-This phrase is engraved on the university's main college gateway.
-The university was first envisioned by Manasseh Cutler, credited as the school's founder along with Revolutionary War Brigadier General Rufus Putnam.
+A university in the Ohio Country was first envisioned by Manasseh Cutler, credited as the school's founder along with Revolutionary War Brigadier General Rufus Putnam.
 In addition to being instrumental in its founding, Putnam was also an original trustee of the university.
 Putnam Hall there is named for him.
-Cutler had served as a chaplain in Washington's Continental Army.
+Cutler had served as a chaplain in George Washington's Continental Army.
 The institution's first name was American Western University.
-President Thomas Jefferson's policy initiatives included a westward expansion of the new nation, with the addition of several territories to U.S. statehood.
-In 1797, settlers from Marietta traveled downstream on the Ohio River and up the Hocking River to establish a location for the school, founding Athens due to its location directly between the original capital of Chillicothe and Marietta.
+In 1797, settlers from Marietta traveled downstream on the Ohio River and up the Hocking River to establish a location for the school in what the Congress designated as the College Lands, founding Athens due to its location directly between the original capital of Chillicothe and Marietta.
 In 1802, approval was granted by the territorial government for the establishment of the American Western University, but the school was not operated under that name.
-Ohio University was recognized by the new state on February 18, 1804, as its charter was certified by the General Assembly of the new state.
+Ohio University was recognized by the new state on February 18, 1804, with its charter being certified by the Ohio General Assembly.
 This last approval happened eleven months after Ohio was admitted to the Union.
 The first three students enrolled in 1809.
 The first two bachelor's degrees were granted in 1815.